The Fossil Wars: On the Battle Between Paleontologists and Amateur Dealers

 Three primary groups of people seek and covet fossils: paleontologists, collectors, and commercial hunters.
 Paleontologists hone their expertise through undergraduate, graduate, and doctoral courses that immerse them in geology, evolutionary biology, zoology, computer science, statistical analysis, ecology, chemistry, climatology, and other maths and sciences.
 They pursue specialties in areas like paleobotany (fossil plants), invertebrate paleontology (animals without backbones, like mussels and corals), micropaleontology (requires a microscope), and vertebrates (backbones).
 Paleontologists tend to work in academia and museums, publishing their research in peer-reviewed scientific journals such as Geology and the Journal of Vertebrate Paleontology.
 Scientists believe it crucial to protect certain types of fossils by banning their trade.
 Commercial dealers, on the other hand, hunt, sell, and buy fossils, at trade shows, in privately owned natural history shops, and online.

 It is entirely legal to sell some fossils and illegal to sell others, and it’s often been hard for consumers to know the difference.
 Many dealers grew up hunting fossils and might have studied natural sciences in college if they’d had the chance.
 Most are self-taught.
 Many are libertarians and believe they should be able to do whatever they want as long as they’re not hurting anybody.
 Many loathe government regulations and feel entitled to fossils, taking the view that the earth belongs to everyone.
 Most fossil dealers feel that by collecting and selling fossils they’re rescuing materials that otherwise would erode, and that their industry provides a valuable service by supplying classrooms and collectors and, in some cases, museums, and by encouraging widespread interest in the natural world.
 Commercial hunters take pride in selling to museums, but they also court wealthy, private collectors.
 Successful dealers can make a living in fossils, though it is rarely a get-rich game, since so much of the profit folds back into the hunt.
 Overseas museums, especially those proliferating in China, Japan, and the Middle East, have no problem buying commercially while public museums in the United States—those supported by tax dollars—tend not to shop the market, preferring to collect their own materials under scientific conditions.
 While both a commercial hunter and a paleontologist may also be a collector, no reputable paleontologist is a dealer: paleontologists do not sell fossils for much the same reason hematologists don’t peddle vials of blood.
-Fossils are the data, it’s been said.
+Fossils are the data, it’s been said.“Without fossils, an understanding of the earth’s formation and history would not be possible.
+Without fossils, we would not know Earth’s age: 4.6 billion years.”

 For decades the federal government debated whether and how to regulate fossil collecting, particularly regarding vertebrates, which are less common than invertebrates.
 The most extreme-minded paleontologists have long wanted a ban on commercial collecting, but commercial hunters organized against the idea.
 They defended their trade, and paleontologists defended the objects fundamental to their science.“While both a commercial hunter and a paleontologist may also be a collector, no reputable paleontologist is a dealer: paleontologists do not sell fossils for much the same reason hematologists don’t peddle vials of blood.”